top of page

 won’t find extensive hormone testing on your assessment plan.
 Research suggests PMS/PMDD

 is not actually related to altered hormone levels.
-Meaning you won’t necessarily find inappropriate estrogen or progesterone on your lab work.
-Instead we are finding that PMS/PMDD is more accurately an inappropriate nervous system response to normal cycle changes.
+This means you won’t necessarily find inappropriate estrogen or progesterone in your lab work.
+Instead, we are finding that PMS/PMDD is more accurately an inappropriate nervous system response to normal cycle changes.
 In other words, your body is viewing your natural shift in hormones as a threat.

 That being said, some labs should be run in order to rule out potential PMS lookalikes.
 These